Future Venture Capitalism

 “The reasonable man adapts himself to the world: the unreasonable one persists in trying to adapt the world to himself.
 Therefore all progress depends on the unreasonable man.”

-Consider that venture capital is fundamentally a hunt for the purest source of alpha; outlier founders and companies, the weirder the better.
+Consider that boutique venture capital is fundamentally a hunt for the purest source of alpha; outlier founders and companies, the weirder the better.

-The consequence of this insecurity is herd behaviour.
+The result of this insecurity is herd behaviour.
 Because performance across the industry is understood on a relative basis, there is an incentive to do the same thing as everyone else, even when participants recognise it’s likely to be wrong.
 So, venture firms become enmeshed with each other, literally and ideologically, and alpha decay pulls down returns.

 “The future isn’t written in training data.
 Early-stage investing lives in what hasn’t happened yet.
 Humans are still the best at this and I can’t imagine AI being better on any alarmist timeline.”